 Two studies on prognostic models for mortality among hospitalized patients at low risk of bias deserve some mention.
-The 4C Mortality Score was developed and validated from the

-International Severe Acute Respiratory and Emerging Infections Consortium Coronavirus Clinical Characterisation Consortium (ISARIC4C) study, which involved 260 hospitals in the United Kingdom [12].
+The 4C Mortality Score was developed and validated from the International Severe Acute Respiratory and Emerging Infections Consortium Coronavirus Clinical Characterisation Consortium (ISARIC4C) study, which involved 260 hospitals in the United Kingdom.[12]
 The model's components (age, sex, number of comorbidities, vital signs and BUN and CRP) are available in most hospitals.
 The model, which exhibited fair discriminative ability, was developed using a cohort of seriously-ill patients and may not be generalizable to patients in the community with lower mortality risk.
-The certainty of evidence from this study is low.